cdcarson/code-2-college-elite-102-php/README.md

-#  Docker Compose LAMP stack with VS Code Remote Container Support
+#  Docker LAMP Stack with VS Code Remote Container Support

 Notes: this stack is for **educational and development purposes only**  -- it's not intended for production deployments.
 Forked and modified from https://github.com/sprintcube/docker-compose-lamp.